irfanhakim-as/homelab-wiki/topics/rke2.md

 ### Description

-This details how to set up a reverse proxy on the [Kubernetes cluster](#creating-a-kubernetes-cluster) for applications and services.
+This details how to set up a reverse proxy on the Kubernetes cluster for serving applications and services publicly.

 ### References